Skip to main content

 3) Build Evidence into Business-as-Usual

-Decide what you will retain (for example, tracking records for sensitive sends), how long you will retain it, and who reviews the exceptions.
+Decide what you will retain (for example, Message Tracker records and broader audit trails for sensitive sends), how long you will retain it, and who reviews the exceptions.

 4) Put Revoke and Tracking into Incident Playbooks